-1. Kindle has a phone app for Android and IOS, plus the desktop app that allows you to read on your laptop/computer.
+1. Kindle has a phone app for Android and IOS, plus a desktop app that allows you to read on your laptop/computer.
 You do not need Amazon Prime, but I would recommend it because you get a phenomenal ROI.
-With it you get access not only to the two-day shipping, but you get Free video, music, storage, discounts, and reading.
-This last one is the one I would like to talk about, with Prime Reading you get to “loan” 10 books at anytime that are included on the program, plus you get access to First to Read program, where they you get to choose one book, yours to keep, that is being released that month.
-So at the end of the year, you have 12 books of your own plus all the other you can read through Prime reading.
+With it, you get access not only to the two-day shipping, but you get Free video, music, storage, discounts, and reading.
+This last one is the one I would like to talk about; with Prime Reading, you get to “loan” 10 books at any time that are included on the program, plus you get access to the First to Read program, where you get to choose one book, yours to keep, that is being released that month.
+So at the end of the year, you have 12 books of your own plus all the others you can read through Prime reading.

 Besides, you get access to free books through Creative Commons.
-You are able to read Honoré de Balzac, to Leo Tolstoy, to Miguel de Cervantes Saavedra, to F. Scott Fitzgerald for free, plus other titles from less known authors.
+You can read Honoré de Balzac, to Leo Tolstoy, to Miguel de Cervantes Saavedra, to F. Scott Fitzgerald for free, plus other titles from less known authors.

 2. Books from IOS.
-This is a native app for the Apple products and works the same as the Kindle app.
-You are able to buy books through it and they have a list of Free Books, that is updated at least monthly, plus the Creative Commons books.
+This is a native app for Apple products and works the same as the Kindle app.
+You can buy books through the app, and it also provides a list of Free Books that is updated at least monthly, plus the Creative Commons books.
 So, you will never run out of books.
-In addition, this app have a cool feature that will read the book to you, so, if you are into audiobooks this is a similar way to do it.
+This app has a cool feature that will read the book to you, so if you are into audiobooks, this is a similar way to do it.

 The Kindle and Books apps are the ones I use the most.

-3. Through your Library.
+3. Through your local library.
 Shocker?
 Nah!
-Libraries cannot be behind of technology, they are in the forefront for the people.
-I love going to the library, the search for new titles, holding the book and skimming through its pages.
+Libraries cannot be behind the technology; they are at the forefront for the people.
+I love going to the library, searching for new titles, holding the book, and skimming through its pages.
 Ahhh, all the feels!
 Okay, back to the topic.
 Most libraries are connected to OverDrive, an app that allows you to get e-books from your library; all you need is your library card.
 The downside to this method is that you may find yourself on a waiting list for a title.
-Still convenient though.
-Some libraries have limit on how many books you get, so check with your library.
+Still convenient, though.
+Some libraries have a limit on how many books you get, so check with your library.

-4. BookShout is an app used by several publishers including HarperCollins.
-By the way, subscribing to their Newsletter BookPerk you get a free book.
-The app gives free books as well the option to by them.
+4. BookShout is an app used by several publishers, including HarperCollins.
+By the way, by subscribing to their Newsletter BookPerk, you get a free book.
+The app gives free books as well as the option to buy them.
 This apps gives you metrics, for example, how fast you read and tracking your progress.

-Worth mentioning that the prices on all of this reading apps are comparable, so it’s a matter of preference as to which one has the features you like the most.
+It is worth mentioning that the prices on all of these reading apps are comparable, so it’s a matter of preference for which one has the features you like the most.

 6. Digital Editions by Adobe.
 This is a free app, and it is used by many publishers.
 Some publishers and sites that giveaway books for free for a review use this reader.
-This one is the one I use the least but worth mentioning because its the most versatile, since it’s for all kind of digital content.
+This one is the one I use the least, but worth mentioning because it’s the most versatile since it’s for all kinds of digital content.
 All you need is a free Adobe account.

-There are more apps for you to read e-books, but this are the ones I can vouch for.
+There are more apps for you to read e-books, but these are the ones I can vouch for.
 As you can see, there are plenty of ways to get free books, especially if you are on a budget.
 And there’s always the ultra-reliable library, where you can get your printed copies.
-Most libraries have the convenience of having online accounts, where you can order books and go there to just pick up.
-Free of charge of course!
+Most libraries have the convenience of having online accounts, where you can order books and go there to just pick them up.
+Free of charge, of course!